 Students participating in the scheme will be offered:

-a choice of interdisciplinary cutting-edge cancer research projects (see the 2020 Intake Project Book for examples of the type of projects offered).
+a choice of interdisciplinary cutting-edge cancer research projects (see the previous 2020 Intake Project Book for examples of the type of projects offered).

 the ability to gain a working in-depth knowledge of the fundamentals of cancer biology and cancer patient care through advanced level seminars.

 a world-renowned research environment that encourages the student’s originality and creativity in their research.

 opportunities to develop skills in making and testing hypotheses, in developing new theories, and in planning and conducting experiments.

 an environment in which to develop skills in written work, oral presentation and publishing the results of their research in high-profile scientific journals, through constructive feedback of written work and oral presentations.

 At the end of the course, programme students will: